| Dec 18, 2023

-This SEO guide was written to help under-resourced, small to medium colleges, universities and higher education institutions who can’t compete in the marketing arms race and therefore need to out-wit and out-smart the deep-pocketed Goliaths.
+This SEO/GEO/AIO guide was written to help under-resourced, under-staffed colleges, universities and higher ed institutions out-wit and out-smart the deep-pocketed Goliaths.
 We call them small giants.
-As one of the leading higher education marketing SEO agencies, we learned the strategies and tactics presented here from serving numerous small giants of higher education.
-We salute them.
+As one of the leading higher education marketing SEO/GEO/AIO agencies, we learned the strategies and tactics presented here from serving numerous small giants of higher education — engineering schools, law schools, business schools, medical schools, nursing schools, healthcare schools, agricultural schools, professional schools, liberal arts colleges, stem colleges, Catholic colleges, faith-based universities and others.
+We salute them and their brave efforts.

 Colleges and universities that pursue and achieve top organic or natural Google rankings prosper and thrive.
 There are many reasons for this.
 A few are listed below:

-• Leads generated from organic rankings out-convert paid advertising leads three-fold.
+- Leads generated from organic rankings out-convert paid advertising leads and are more relational than transactional.

 In summary, being found on page 1 is the best means for finding, getting, keeping and growing right-fit students, faculty, and staff as well as nurturing relationships with alumni, foundations corporate partners and media.

-• URL factors: Use symbolic and phrase tokens, not numbers.
-Use international domains for country-specific content.
+- URL factors: Use symbolic and phrase tokens, not numbers.
+Use international domains or subdomains for country-specific content.

 Paid advertising and SEO/inbound/content marketing are good alone, better together.